-Five (5) years of experience in information technology (IT) operations support, programming or another IT related support area.
+Seven (7) years of experience in information technology (IT) operations, programming, systems/software development or another IT related field.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-of the General Experience must have been performing basic technical support
+(1) year of the General Experience must have been at the full professional

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Master's degree in management information systems, computer science or electrical engineering may be substituted for the General and Special Experience.
+2. A Master's degree in management information systems, computer science or electrical engineering may be substituted for one (1) additional year of the General Experience.

-- Experience with application installation, administration, and upgrades
+- Experience with administering and operating enterprise infrastructure